 “…blessed be your name.”
 (Our creator alone is worthy of our praise and worship, and we should praise Him in our prayers).

 “Give us this day our daily bread… (As you can see, we can ask for such things we need to survive like “bread” in this case.
-Bread in Biblical context is a general word synonymous with physical food, spiritual food, healing, life, and even to Jesus who referred to Himself as “the Bread of Life”.
-In our day and age, the word “bread” is used as a slang term for money…it does not mean we should be asking for money out of greed, but as a means to an end—God’s end, the request itself isn’t sinful, however the intent may or may not be.
+Bread in Biblical context is a general word synonymous with natural food, spiritual food, healing, life, and even to Jesus, who referred to Himself as “the Bread of Life.”
+In our day and age, the word “bread” is used as a slang term for money…it does not mean we should be asking for money out of greed, but as a means to an end—God’s end.
+Therefore, the request itself isn’t sinful.
+However, the intent may or may not be.
 Examine your own heart if you pray for money.

 “…and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.”
 In this part of the Lord’s prayer, we see that we ought to ask for forgiveness, guidance, and deliverance).
-We should also be willing to forgive, guide and mentor others, and pray for the deliverence of others.
+We should also be willing to forgive, guide, and mentor others, and pray for the deliverance of others.

 With all of this said, practice is crucial!
-When we put on the full armour of God, we should go boldly into battle knowing God can shield us from spiritual harm.
+When we put on the full armor of God, we should go boldly into battle, knowing God can shield us from spiritual harm.
 Therefore, don’t be afraid.
-You may enter a closet, or quiet place where you can be alone with our Almighty Father.
+You may enter a closet or quiet place where you can be alone with our Almighty Father.
 No two prayers should be exactly the same.
-For when one prays sincerely and from their heart they will not utter vain repetitions.
+For when one prays sincerely and from their heart, they will not utter vain repetitions.
 Any ritualistic prayer that must be repeated over and over that could bore even prayer advocates is nothing more than a vain repetition.
 God does not need to hear the Lord’s prayer, a hail Mary, any other prayer or chant more than once in a given time frame.
 He’s not deaf, he doesn’t forget, and he doesn’t want the sacrifice, or more candidly, the waste of time and energy.
 When you’re praying, you can pray sincerely and still use a template if you need one.
 There are things we sometimes forget to include in our prayers that we might have recalled had we simply written them down and kept our thoughts organized.
-A template isn’t necessary, however,—(Jesus didn’t need one) but it can be useful especially for a beginner.
+A template isn’t necessary, however,—(Jesus didn’t need one), but it can be useful, especially for a beginner.
 There is nothing wrong with having a blueprint for how YOU speak with God.
-Everyone’s relationshhip with God will be slightly different.
-God sees every believer as an individual… distinct, yet united in faith and love.
+Everyone’s relationship with God will be slightly different.
+God sees every believer as an individual— distinct, yet united in faith and love.

 Two paragraphs down, you’ll find my Free Flow Template.
-I sometimes use one to stay organized and focused…especially if my heart is burdened with numerous requests.
-When I use the template, I choose however many options relate to my supplication…and I bring it before the Lord infusing it with His word and His promises.
+I sometimes use one to stay organized and focused, especially if my heart is burdened with numerous requests.
+When I use the template, I choose, however, many options related to my supplication, and I bring it before the Lord infusing it with His word and His promises.
 If it is His will (and we ought to always pray for His will to be done), He (being the King He is) will decide whether to grant my request or not.
-Now He already knows all we will ever ask in our lifetime before we even ask it, but prayer is an opportunity to be intimate with our God, partner with Him, and actually have a relationship with Him.
+Now He already knows all we will ever ask in our lifetime before we even question it.
+Still, prayer is an opportunity to be intimate with our God, partner with Him, and have a relationship with Him.

-I thank you for (pick one or more of the following…but understand the more you pick, the lengthier the prayer):
+I thank you for (pick one or more of the following but understand the more you select, the lengthier the prayer):

-victory, forgiveness of my sins, your mercies toward me, your faithfulness, your lovingkindness, your sacrifice on the cross, my family, my friends, the opportunity you’ve given me to know you, your strength, helping me today, protecting me, my family, and friends, providing for me, my familly, and friends, what you are doing in my life and the lives of others, being a mighty God…
+Victory, forgiveness of my sins, your mercies toward me, your faithfulness, your lovingkindness, your sacrifice on the cross, my family, my friends, the opportunity you’ve given me to know you, your strength, helping me today, protecting me, my family, and friends, providing for me, my family, and friends, what you are doing in my life and the lives of others, being a mighty God.

 Teach me to: Stay focused and keep my eyes on you, Seek the kingdom first, Understand that you come first, Appreciate (whatever, or whoever)…, Love more especially those who are difficult to love, Forgive those who have hurt us badly, Walk boldly in faith, Trust in you, Not rely on my own understanding, Make peace even when I want to retaliate, Be patient, Be kind, Be more humble, Recognize your voice,